 ASPNET can handle various web applications, primarily PHP.
 It is an incredibly flexible language with great flexibility.
 It’s not only the language you select but the developer’s talent.

 Hence you have to look at your business situation.
-PHP may have a much easier and more reliable learning curve as this is primarily used in Drupal development and ASP.NET as its lowest learning cost.
+PHP’s learning curve may be more straightforward and dependable, as it is the primary language used in Drupal development and has a lower learning cost than ASP.NET..
 If you attempt to get a lead developer to create your website, you should hire an experienced website designer.

 As the leading web framework for ASP, PHP is a highly flexible language.
 However, the language chosen will be more important than the development language you have selected.
 It’s also a good idea to take into consideration the business.